Andy Thomson (Scottish footballer): Southend United and Oxford United

-Thomson played for Southend United from season 1994–95 until 1997–98, where he scored 28 goals in 122 league appearances, then spent the 1998–99 season playing for Oxford United, where he scored 7 goals in 38 league appearances.
+Thomson played for Southend United from 1994–95 until 1997–98, where he scored 28 goals in 122 league appearances, then spent the 1998–99 season playing for Oxford United, where he scored 7 goals in 38 league appearances.

 Gillingham

 Thomson signed for Gillingham on 5 August 1999 for £25,000 just before the season started.
 Peter Taylor had now signed Thomson for the second time in his managerial career and later described the transfer deal as the best £25,000 he had ever spent.

 On 28 May 2000, Thomson scored the winning goal for Gillingham in the Football League Second Division play-off final at Wembley Stadium.
 Thomson had come on as an extra time substitute in the 97th minute of the game.
 Thomson scored with two minutes of play left on the clock.
 Following Ty Gooden's centre from the left, the diving Thomson stole in front of Stuart Balmer to glance the ball into the far corner of the net.
-The goal was reminiscent of Keith Houchen's cup final goal for Coventry City versus Tottenham Hotspur.
 The 3–2 win versus Wigan Athletic ensured the Kent club's first ever promotion to the second tier of English football.
 The club's website described the goals as, "The most iconic moment in the long history of Gillingham Football Club encapsulated in a few moments of extra time football".
+The anniversary of the match is also commonly referred to as "St. Thommo's Day" amongst Gillingham fans in honour of the goal.
 Thomson became the second former "Queens" player to win a Wembley play-off final after Ted McMinn.

-Thomson also scored four goals in Gillingham's 1999–2000 FA Cup run, versus Cheltenham Town, Walsall, Bradford City and Sheffield Wednesday.
+Thomson also scored four goals in consecutive rounds of Gillingham's 1999–2000 FA Cup run, versus Cheltenham Town, Walsall, Bradford City and Sheffield Wednesday.
 The "Gills" were knocked out of the FA Cup in the quarter finals, the first time they had ever reached so far, at Stamford Bridge, when they lost 5–0 to Chelsea.

 Thomson scored 14 goals in 52 league appearances for the "Gills" in his two seasons at Priestfield, which were 1999–2000 and 2000–01.

 Queens Park Rangers

-Thomson then signed for Queens Park Rangers on 22 March 2001 and stayed at Loftus Road until the end of season 2002–03.
+Thomson then signed on a free transfer for Queens Park Rangers on 22 March 2001 and stayed at Loftus Road until the end of the 2002–03 season.
+During his time with the London side Thomson featured as a 60th minute substitute in the 1–0 loss in the 2003 Football League Second Division play-off final to Cardiff City.

 Thomson then returned to Scotland on 10 July 2003.

-Thomson scored 28 goals in 67 league appearances for "QPR" in his two seasons at Loftus Road, which were 2001–02 and 2002–03.
+Thomson scored 28 goals in 67 league appearances for QPR in his two seasons at Loftus Road, which were 2001–02 and 2002–03.